 12. University of Texas-Tyler

 The University of Texas-Tyler is known for high student engagement and is a respected public institution.
 The online program has been designed around working professionals and is ideal for students that need to fit in their studies around busy schedules.
 UT Tyler offers five different tracks in the MSN program; Online Nursing Administration, Online Nursing Education, Web-Enhanced Nurse Practitioner, RN-MSN, and MSN-MBA.
-Through the program, students complete their master’s degree entirely online and get to interact with faculty through Instant Messenger, Web-based meetings, and other interactive programs.
+Through the program, students complete their master’s degree in nursing entirely online and get to interact with faculty through Instant Messenger, Web-based meetings, and other interactive programs.
 They also gain hands-on experience working with leading healthcare executives.

 - Admission: Admission to the University of Texas-Tyler requires a 3.2 or higher GPA on the last 60 hours of undergraduate work or an entrance exam with a 3.0 GPA.
 Applicants must have an acceptable score on the GRE or MAT, three letters of recommendation, a resume and CV, proof of current licensure, CPR certification, immunizations, and hold a BSN degree from a nationally accredited college with coursework in statistics with a “C” grade or better.